BlackHat-Magic/Text-Adventure/worldstuff/races/cultural/Human.md

 > The Rivertrade Folk are the lifeblood of the world, their boats and barges carrying goods and news along the great rivers that connect the cities and towns of the land.
 They are a people of endless adaptability and easy charm, their lives a constant flow of new faces and new opportunities.

 ***Names.***
-*   **Male:** Anson, Cade, Finn, Garrett, Landon, Merrick, Rhys, Stellan, Torin, Zane
+*   **Male:** Kael, Rhys, Soren, Finnian, Alden, Rowan, Asher, Liam, Ethan, Caleb
-*   **Female:** Adeline, Brynn, Cora, Elara, Genevieve, Isla, Maeve, Nora, Roslyn, Thea
+*   **Female:** Lyra, Elara, Seraphina, Isla, Maeve, Cora, Willow, Aurora, Luna, Freya
-*   **Surnames:** Blackwood, Clay, Fletcher, Ford, Gray, Hill, Marsh, Rivers, Stone, Thatcher
+*   **Surnames:** Rivers, Thorne, Stone, Blackwood, Marsh, Ford, Grey, Fields, Brooks, Shaw

 ***Ability Score Increase.*** Your Charisma score increases by 2 to a maximum of 20.